Sith: Etymology

+The word Sith is most likely derived from the 1914 science fiction novel, The Warlord of Mars, by Edgar Rice Burroughs, in which it refers to a species of beetle.
+Another possible derivation is the Scottish Gaelic word sith, which refers to a type of spirit or fairy.

-The word Sith was first used in the 1974 rough draft of Star Wars with the first published use being the 1976 novelization of Star Wars as a title for the key villain Darth Vader, the "Dark Lord of the Sith".
+The word itself was first used for Star Wars in the 1974 rough cut of Star Wars with the first published use being the 1976 novelization of Star Wars as a title for the villain Darth Vader, the "Dark Lord of the Sith".
 Sith characters had also been portrayed as such in some Star Wars Legends works prior to the release of The Phantom Menace (the first film to identify characters as Sith on-screen), and in deleted footage from the original film.

 In his novel series The Thrawn Trilogy (1991–1993), author Timothy Zahn labeled Darth Vader and Emperor Palpatine as "Dark Jedi", as the meaning of the term "Sith" had not yet been defined.
 Subsequent Star Wars Legends media use the term "Dark Jedi" for various characters attuned to the dark side of the Force.
-Some of these characters (including Vader and Sidious) would be later identified as Sith, although the term would also be applied to non-Sith characters with similar goals and practices.
+Some of these characters (including Vader and Palpatine) would be later identified as Sith, although the term would also be applied to non-Sith characters with similar goals and practices.